 An estate plan is not etched in stone.
 As your life changes so will the document.
 When you marry, get divorced, your spouse dies, a child is born.
 All such changes will impact your plan.
 Review documents annually and update them as necessary.

 Also, when you sign a document, always get a copy and have various copies with trusted advisors and important people in your life.
-"I have a situation now where a client left their sole copy of the document in a safe and they are the only one who has the code," says Seth Deitchman, a financial advisor and portfolio manager for The Mercury Group at Morgan Stanley.
+"I have a situation now where a client left their sole copy of the document in a safe and they are the only one who has the code," says a financial advisor and portfolio manager at a leading global financial services firm.
 There’s also a catch with leaving original wills in a safe deposit box.
-"They are often sealed by the bank and the attorney will need to get court permission to open it," says Deitchman.
+"They are often sealed by the bank and the attorney will need to get court permission to open it," says the financial advisor.

 Do it yourself